Want to Buy a Famous Artwork or Giant Jewel? You Can Pay in Crypto

 Wealthy collectors, dealers, and investors use freeports to park wealth via valuable artworks as part of a broader wealth-preservation playbook.

-While stablecoins could theoretically be a place to park wealth in a falling crypto market, some stablecoins have proven to be , so diversification away from crypto could lead to an expensive artwork in a freeport.
+While stablecoins could theoretically be a place to park wealth in a falling crypto market, some stablecoins have proven to be not so stable, so diversification away from crypto could lead to an expensive artwork in a freeport.

 Challenges: Crypto and art